Any MCC credit student in good financial standing may use the payment plan for a $35 sign-up fee.

 I never attended any class sessions?You are responsible for officially dropping yourself from classes you do not plan to attend.
 If anticipated financial aid or a hold has been placed on your account, your classes will not automatically drop for non-payment.

 I only attended one class session?It is your responsibility to officially drop yourself from class as soon as you plan to not continue.
 The cost of tuition is adjusted per the drop percent for that particular week.
-See the schedule of classes for the policy.
+See the MCC refund policy and schedule.

 You are responsible for one half (50%) of the cost of each class you drop during this period, regardless of whether or not you attended the class.
 If you paid 100% of the cost, 50% will be returned to you.